What is a Waveform?

 This energy alone is usually not enough to cause the ink to eject, it just pulls it back to the opposite end of the chamber and bounces off.
 By using a voltage pulse to reinforce the pressure at the right time, the drop ejection is made more efficient, as shown here.
 A drop is ejected when the pressure goes over a critical value due to the preferable timing.

-The reason the pulse width is so critical is that if it is too short, or too long, then the waves, pressure, and movement of the PZT will be out of sync.
+The reason the pulse timing is so critical is that if it is too short, or too long, then the waves, pressure, and movement of the PZT will be out of sync.
 If the ink is not moving the right direction at the time more pressure is added, instead of smoothly adding to the momentum, the momentum might be countered.
 It is similar to pushing a child on a swing.
 If you push them at the right time, the momentum is increased and they swing higher.
 If you push them at the wrong time, they will come to a violent stop.
-Similarly, if the pulse width is wrong, the resulting jetting, repeated over and over, will be inefficient and unstable.
+Similarly, if the pulse timing is wrong, the resulting jetting, repeated over and over, will be inefficient and unstable.

 Join Our Mailing List